stvedt/Plug-Notify/README.md

 https://chrome.google.com/webstore/detail/plug-notify/ofoajhhdimlfpfhdcngpfakkippmdkel

 ## Change Log
+* 1.0.0 - Add options page to customize alerts/notification you wish to receive.
 * 0.0.8 - Profanity Filter & HTML Entity Encoding fix in notifications
 * 0.0.7 - Self containment of the plugin in a self-invoking anonymous function.
 Also move logic to inject JS file until after the Plug.dj API is available.
 This also solve dependency problems with jQuery.
 * 0.0.6 - Clean up of source code.